BlockchainCourseNTU/hello-dapp/boilerplate.md

 The following steps are almost verbatim from the [official doc](https://hardhat.org/guides/typescript.html) except we use `yarn` as our package manager.

 1. Remove `package-lock.json` and use `yarn` instead.
 You should be able to see a `yarn.lock` file being generated.

+   ⚠ you are only removing `package-lock.json`, NOT `package.json`.
+Your `yarn` still replies on `package.json` to install all dependencies and other tasks.

    ```sh
    rm package-lock.json